Mohammedzeheer/MernPractise-/Notes/React.md

 Reducer: Reducers specify how the application's state changes in response to actions sent to the store.
 Store: The store holds the state of your application.

+steps:
+ 1) Create a Redux store. `The store is a JavaScript object that holds the application's state`.
+ 2) Define reducers. `Reducers are functions that calculate the new state based on the current state and an action.`
+ 3) Dispatch actions. `Actions are plain objects that describe what happened in the application.`
+ 4) Subscribe to state changes. `Components can subscribe to state changes to be notified when the state changes`.
+.5) Update the UI. `Components can update their UI based on the latest state.`
 ----------------------------------------------------------------------------------------------------------

 Why JWT is called JSON:

 JWT stands for JSON Web Token.
 It's called JSON because the token itself is a JSON object that is base64